 coffee in the News Cafe.

 The ENGLISH BIOMASS ENERGY AND RESEARCH COMPLEX.
-This facility, currently under
+This facility, currently under construction,

-and students to investigate options for renewable fuels.
+to investigate options for renewable fuels.

 FRANKLIN HALL provides dining services and houses student activities offices, post